Csvi - A terminal CSV editor

 COLORFGBG

-When the environment variable is defined in the form (FG);(BG) and the foreground (FG) is less than the background (BG), csvi automatically uses color settings suitable for light backgrounds (equivalent to the -rv option).
+When the environment variable is defined in the form (FG);(BG) and the foreground (FG) is less than the background (BG), Csvi automatically uses color settings suitable for light backgrounds (equivalent to the -rv option).

-csvi normally uses the terminal's default colors via the escape sequences ESC[39m and ESC[49m.
+Csvi normally uses the terminal's default colors via the escape sequences ESC[39m and ESC[49m.
 Thus, the (FG);(BG) values are not directly applied; they are only used to determine whether gray background lines should be adjusted toward light or dark shades.

 GOREADLINESKK